johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 [pr]: propheticpriestlymediatoryrole.png height=220px

 The idea of a central heart, interacting with and influencing each of the other ministry structures provides a profound metaphor for the prophetic ministry.
-It confirms that the prophetic role is vital, influential and central---even though it functions in a relatively hidden, non-structural manner.[^cf39]
+It confirms that the prophetic role is vital, influential and central---even though it functions in a relatively hidden, non-structural manner.

 ### Dual mediatory role ###